Vadskye/Rise/docs/pure_damage_dice.md

 If it's 70% more damage, total damage per round is (0.9 * 1) + (0.1 * 2 * 1.7) = 1.24x weapon damage.

 In a baseline scenario of 0.65x weapon damage per round, Impact increases the 5% crit chance to 3.4x normal damage instead of 2x normal damage, so about 0.72 wdpr.

+## Conditional Extra Damage Spells

+### Must Beat Two Defenses

+Hard to do math to validate how important this is.
+Estimate that it's about the same as -2 accuracy.
+On a base hit rate of 60%, -2 accuracy is the same as dealing 66% of normal damage, so it needs +50% damage to be reasonable.
+From "Higher Rank Damage Scaling", using an x+2 scaling is roughly +50% damage.

+Conclusion: at rank X, deal dr(X+2) damage.
+If the result would be dr8 or higher, use "high power" scaling instead of regular scaling to limit the power from flat damage dice.

+### If Beat Extra Defense

+This applies to spells that deal damage if you beat one defense, and then have an increased effect if you also beat an extra defense.
+The simplest way to represent this is "if you also beat X defense, double damage" or "if you also beat X defense, maximum damage", since it's annoying to dynamically modify the actual dice pool situationally.

+Overall, this should deal about 40% more damage when it works, since it has a better fallback than "must beat two defenses" but is useful in very similar situations.

+If the base damage is 75% of a "normal" damaging effect, maximizing damage deals about 135% of base damage.

+Conclusion: at rank X, deal dr(X-1) damage, maximized if you beat an extra defense.